Global Registration Identifier for Donors

 - define a standard presentation for the human-readable identifier.

-To successfully implement this project, all organisations involved in the process of recruiting, facilitating and providing haematopoietic stem cells from volunteer donors must work together.
-Established systems such as ISBT-128 or Single European code (SEC), which standardize the terminology, identification, coding and labelling of medical products of human origin, serve as the basis for successful, international implementation of the GRID.
+All organisations involved in the process of recruiting, facilitating and providing haematopoietic stem cells from volunteer donors have implemented or are in the process of implementing GRID.
+Established systems such as ISBT-128 or Single European code (SEC), which standardize the terminology, identification, coding and labelling of medical products of human origin, serve as the basis for GRID.

-WMDA has established a partnership with the International Council for Commonality in Blood Bank Automation (ICCBBA) to manage and develop the GRID.
+WMDA has established a partnership with the International Council for Commonality in Blood Bank Automation (ICCBBA) to manage and maintain the GRID.

 - Publication explaining GRID: Global Registration Identifier for Donors (GRID) of Hematopoietic Stem Cells: Road to Automation and Safety